 Other non-arms-related restrictions

 There are various non-arms-related restrictions relating to UK exports in force - such as visa and financial sanctions.
 The FCO is responsible for overall UK policy on international sanctions.

-HM Treasury is responsible for the implementation and administration of international financial sanctions in the UK.
+The Office of Financial Sanctions Implementation is responsible for the implementation and administration of international financial sanctions in the UK.

 See also the guide from UK Trade and Investment on doing business in Russia and Ukraine.

 The following counter financing of terrorism designations currently apply:

 The European Commission website has an up-to-date list of EU Sanctions in force.
 This list includes details of financial and other restrictions, as well as arms embargoes and sanctions.
 You can find an overview of EU sanctions on the Europa website

 Other defence export policies and restrictions applying to all countries

 The UK government is a party to internationally agreed criteria governing the export of arms and military equipment.
 These criteria aim to regulate a responsible approach to arms transfers, strengthen the exchange of relevant information and increase transparency in the arms trade.